nuria95/AML/README.md

-# AML
+# AML projects
-AML projects
+Wecome to AML repo!
-Hi!
-Here Mick and Nuria will commit the codes for the AML projects.
+Here Mick and Nuria will commit their codes for the AML projects.
 Kisses